konpyutaika/nifikop/site/docs/2_setup/1_getting_started.md

 ### Install cert-manager

 The NiFiKop operator uses `cert-manager` for issuing certificates to users and and nodes, so you'll need to have it setup in case you want to deploy a secured cluster with authentication enabled.
+The minimum supported cert-manager version is v1.0.

 <Tabs
 defaultValue="directly"